 God’s gift of music can touch the human heart.
 Music provides an outlet to express thoughts and bring praise to our Creator.
 The music curriculum at LCS incorporates performance, technique, listening, history and theory.
 Students in JK-grade 8 are taught by a specialized music teacher.
 For the performance component of the music program students participate in singing, recorders, Drum Fit or tone chimes.
 Students enjoy preparing musical offerings for occasions like Christmas, Grandparents’ Day, assemblies and The Celebration of Learning.
 One of our goals is to promote the enjoyment of music for life.

 Technology plays an important part in the lives of our students.
 Students are taught to be responsible stewards and develop the skills and tools to prepare them to take up their task in God’s world.
-A full mobile lab is available for student use, in addition to classroom computers.
+Two mobile Chromebook carts are available for student use.

 Students are taught that language is a gift from God and are taught both printing and cursive skills as a method of effectively communicating.
-Students are taught using the Canadian Handwriting Program.
+Students are taught using the Handwriting Without Tears program.

 The French program at LCS encourages students to communicate in another language as well as to develop an appreciation for our bi-lingual Canadian culture.
 Students are taught using the AIM curriculum and participate in a variety of different French dramas over their time at LCS.